Countly/countly-sdk-documentation/web/next.md

 </div>
 <h1 id="h_01HABTQ438YJDHDMKPS8X3YK99">Remote Config</h1>
 <p>
   <span style="font-weight: 400;">Remote Config feature enables you to fetch data that you have created in your server.
 Depending on the conditions you have set, you can fetch data from your server for the specific users that fits those conditions and process the Remote Config data in anyway you want.
 Whether to change the background color of your site to showing a certain message, the possibilities are virtually endless.
-For more information on Remote Config please check <a href="https://support.count.ly/hc/en-us/articles/9895605514009-Remote-Config" target="_blank" rel="noopener">here</a>.</span>
+For more information on Remote Config please check </span><a href="https://support.count.ly/hc/en-us/articles/9895605514009-Remote-Config" target="_blank" rel="noopener noreferrer"><span style="font-weight: 400;">here</span></a><span style="font-weight: 400;">.</span>
 </p>
 <p>
   <span style="font-weight: 400;">While fetching Remote Config, the SDK will automatically enroll the user to A/B testing.
 But you are able to explicitly enroll (or not) your users to the A/B testing while fetching the remote config values or afterwards.
-For more information on A/B testing please check <a href="https://support.count.ly/hc/en-us/articles/4416496362393-A-B-Testing-" target="_blank" rel="noopener">here</a>.</span>
+For more information on A/B testing please check </span><a href="https://support.count.ly/hc/en-us/articles/4416496362393-A-B-Testing-" target="_blank" rel="noopener noreferrer"><span style="font-weight: 400;">here</span></a><span style="font-weight: 400;">.</span>
 </p>
 <h2 id="h_01HABTQ438MKGNJ0DCP8J8YFTG">Automatic Remote Config</h2>
 <p>